ethpwn/ethpwn/docs/docs/ethpwn/getting_started.md

 #### Assembling and Disassembling EVM code

-Easily API to assemble and disassemble EVM bytecode!
+Easy API to assemble and disassemble EVM bytecode!

 ```python
 >>> from ethpwn import *